 Drought conditions are already driving changes in agricultural regions.
 Over the next few decades, global warming will negatively affect most crops and livestock, according to the U.S. Department of Agriculture.
 Farmers will be forced to adjust to the warming environment by making changes in the crops they grow.
 The stress of increasing temperatures is likely to influence the growth, fertility and performance of livestock raised for food.
 Costs for comestibles will rise, and supplies are likely to become scarce.
 Business owners will need agility to keep pace.

-Direct and indirect increases in the cost of food and goods typically follow supply shortages, and inflation affects all aspects of the economy, according to Schwab.
-Runaway inflation spells bad news for investors because yields cannot keep pace with costs.
+Direct and indirect increases in the cost of food and goods typically follow supply shortages, and inflation affects all aspects of the economy.

 Time magazine reports that researchers project a 23 percent drop in the average salary by 2100 due to climate change.
 It follows that the average business will experience a drop in revenue as well.
 Throughout the world, productivity depends on a climate that fosters those conditions where people perform the best.
 Rising temperatures are likely to affect how well people can do their jobs, how hard they are able to work and how effective they can be.